-First refer to the section 8.2.1.
+First refer to Section 7.2.1.
 This section lists some common problems with FD-211 systems.
-If this does not help, check the power supply (Section 8.2.2) and run the diagnostics (Sections 8.2.3 and 8.2.4).
+If this does not help, check the power supply (Section 7.2.2) and run the diagnostics (Sections 7.2.3 and 7.2.4).

-8.2.1 COMMON PROBLEMS
+7.2.1 COMMON PROBLEMS

-PROBLEM POSSIBLE CAUSE REMEDY LED on drive "0" stays on, run LED is off, no terminal No disk in drive "0" DMA chain broken No double density boot Insert Diskette Check card placement response (when booting) on volume Replace diskette Processor is in ODT Run LED off LED'S on drives flash Interrupt chain broken Halt/enable switch in halt position Check card placement Switch to run once (when booting) Processor is not strapped to come up in mode 2 See section 4.2.
-Many retries on a write Diskette is write protected Enable/protect switch in protect position Write enable the diskette Switch to enable Bad diskette (headers not readable) Try a /K in DUP Head dirty Check, clean Worn load pad Check, replace Many retries on a read Bad Diskette Try a /K in DUP 91 Dirty head Check, clean
+Problem Possible Cause Remedy LED on drive "0" stays on, run LED is off, no terminal response (when booting) No disk in drive "0" DMA chain broken No double density boot on diskette Insert Diskette Check card placement Replace diskette Processor is in ODT, run LED is off, LED's on drives flash once Interrupt chain broken Halt/Enable switch in halt position Check card placement Switch to run (when booting) Processor is not strapped to come up in mode 2 See Section 4.2 Many retries on a write Diskette is write protected Bad diskette (headers not readable) Write enable the diskette Try a /K in DUP Head dirty Worn load pad Check, clean Check, replace Many retries on a read Bad Diskette Head dirty Worn load pad Try a /K in DUP Check, clean Check, replace